alkampfergit/personal-blog/codewrecks/content/post/old/2011/04/visual-studio-macro-to-the-rescue.md

  ***Figure 1***: *A branching strategy taken from the [branchingguidance](http://tfsbranchingguideiii.codeplex.com/)*

-With this scenario Iâ€™m prone to this error:
+With this scenario I'm prone to this error:

 Someone call me telling to create an hotfix for the UI XYZ, I open the solution from Branch\Releases\XYZ\R3\_0 to open the third (is the latest) release of the XYZ UI, I do the hotfix, test it, run all the test etc etc, then other people of the team call me asking for modification in other part, so I open the same solution from a different branch (say the trunk or the Feature BLABLA) and do some modification.
 Now I have two Visual Studio opened, with the very same solution, sometimes I got confused and I modify the wrong line of codeâ€¦ too bad, because this can cause a really bad problem.
 The problem arise from having more than one instance of Visual Studio opened with solutions of same name, just from different branch ![Sad smile](https://www.codewrecks.com/blog/wp-content/uploads/2011/04/wlEmoticon-sadsmile.png) and you can become confused.